zachpino/realtimespace/week4/visualization.md

 -----

-Population is kind of boring to visualize, given that census tracts are by design aimed at including around 4,000 citizens.
-Instead, let's make use of the `ALAND` property, the land area in meters, included in our shapefile.
+Simple population will be uninteresting to visualize with a choropleth, given that census tracts are -- by design -- aimed at including a maximum of 4,000 citizens.
+Instead, let's use the population data and the land area in meters of each census tract to derive population density.
+Land area of each tract is included in our shapefile, in the `ALAND` property.

 ```
 ndjson-map 'd[0].properties = {density: Math.floor(d[1].Population / d[0].properties.ALAND * 2589975.2356)}, d[0]' < il-joined.ndjson > il-density.ndjson